-This Resource Center is designed to provide information to people with diabetes, their families and their health care providers by linking them to helpful resources.
+This Resource Center is designed to provide information to health care professionals, as well as people with diabetes and their families, by linking them to helpful online support.

-Diabetes: What is it, and who should be screened?
+Diabetes: What is it?
+Who should be screened?

 See these resources from the American Diabetes Association (ADA)